“How would you describe St Augustine’s? I don’t think you can.”

 A new exhibition at the Piece Hall is celebrating the 50th anniversary of the centre, and is running until August 12.

-“We were funded by All One Collective, a social change organisation, to do some workshops to generate artwork and poetry, which are brilliant and come from a real mix of demographics,” explains Vicki.
+“Both us and All One Collective received funding from the Community Foundation for Calderdale, the Paul Hamlyn Foundation, the Gandhi Statue Memorial Trust, and Counterpoint Arts, to do some workshops to generate artwork and poetry, which are brilliant and come from a real mix of demographics,” explains Vicki.

 “The Piece Hall gifted us some space to showcase what we do, and we have six portraits of some of the incredible people we’ve helped.